The Perfect Weekend Getaway in Paso Robles, California

 If it’s just coffee you’re after, Spearhead is an excellent downtown option.

-If you’re spending the day at Tin City, a walkable industrial area with a collection of shops, restaurants, tasting rooms, and a brewery that’s a short drive outside of Paso’s downtown area, the best place for a bite is Etto Pasta, which serves Italian fare.
+Etto Pasta is an Italian spot and the best place for a bite if you’re spending the day at Tin City, a walkable industrial area with a collection of shops, restaurants, tasting rooms, and a brewery just outside downtown Paso.

 After dinner grab a drink at Eleven Twenty Two, a new(ish) speakeasy in downtown Paso Robles, or mosey on over to Pine Street Saloon, a classic karaoke dive bar.